 In the inverting configuration, three key design considerations must be noted.
 The first is that the gain resistor (RG) becomes part of the signal channel input impedance.
-If input impedance matching is desired (which is beneficial whenever the signal is coupled through a cable, twisted pair, long PC board trace, or other transmission line conductor), RG may be set equal to the required termination value and RF adjusted to give the desired gain.
+If input impedance matching is desired (which is beneficial whenever the signal is coupled through a cable, twisted-pair, long PC board trace, or other transmission line conductor), RG may be set equal to the required termination value and RF adjusted to give the desired gain.
 This is the simplest approach and results in optimum bandwidth and noise performance.
 However, at low inverting gains, the resultant feedback resistor value can present a significant load to the amplifier output.
 For an inverting gain of -2, setting RG to $50\Omega$ for input matching eliminates the need for RM but requires a $100\Omega$ feedback resistor.
 This has the interesting advantage that the noise gain becomes equal to 2 for a $50\Omega$ source impedance-the same as the noninverting circuits considered in the previous section.
-However, the amplifier output will now see the $100\Omega$ feedback resistor in parallel with the external load.
+The amplifier output, however, will now see the $100\Omega$ feedback resistor in parallel with the external load.
 In general, the feedback resistor should be limited to the $200\Omega$ to $1.5k\Omega$ range.
-In this case, it is preferable to increase both the RF and RG values, see Figure 8, and then achieve the input matching impedance with a third resistor (RM) to ground.
-The total input impedance becomes the parallel combination of RG and RM.
+In this case, it is preferable to increase both the $R_F$ and $R_G$ values (see Figure 8), and then achieve the input matching impedance with a third resistor $(R_M)$ to ground.
+The total input impedance becomes the parallel combination of $R_G$ and $R_M$ .